Drive sales on autopilot with ecommerce-focused features

 How often do you read the last page of a newspaper first because, as a rule, it contains the most entertaining content there?
 It’s like a dessert: you know it will be the most delicious part of the meal, so you want to eat it first.

 The P.S. of your marketing email is that dessert.
-And given that it has a visual advantage and is understood as something you forgot to mention in the email body, you can write whatever you want.
+And given that it has a visual advantage and is understood as something you forgot to mention in the email body — you can write whatever you want.

 For example, an extra thought that doesn’t fit with the main message of your email but still helps to communicate it.

 Or, it can be a funny thought that makes your email stand out from other marketing messages in your reader’s inbox.
 A humorous quote or a clever joke, if appropriate, will help potential prospects remember you.
-You can also take the help of these AI writers to help you craft mood-based P.S texts or the entire email content itself in a span of seconds by giving them some very basic instructions.

 It’s a great way to grow your network online and a perfect way to end an email.

-For users, a postscript is like a summary of what they’d find in the email.
+For readers, a postscript is like a summary of what they’d find in the email.
 It can help them understand if it’s worth spending time reading the whole text.
 So, use this section to share discounts, previews, bonuses, extra tips, testimonials, and other surplus values for readers to see there’s something for them in your email.

-In the case with testimonials, they work better for B2B products, as they can motivate users to take the next step and place an order.
+In the case of testimonials, they work better for B2B products, as they can motivate users to take the next step and place an order.
 They give a sense of assurance, so it would come in handy to mention testimonials in your marketing P.S.
 But don’t forget to track rankings “before” and “after” a corresponding email campaign to compare results.

-Also, consider revising the P.S. and editing your marketing emails every couple of months to cover different audience segments and promote limited time offers.
+Also, consider revising the P.S. and editing your marketing emails every couple of months to cover different audience segments and promote limited-time offers.

 P.S.